Sign in Create account

 Abbreviations

-K1b - knit 1 in the row below (insert needle through center of st 1 row below next st and knit, slipping st above off needle at same time).
+• K1b - knit 1 in the row below (insert needle through the center of stitch 1 row below the next stitch and knit, slipping stitch above off needle at the same time).

-P1b - purl 1 in the row below (insert needle through center of st 1 row 1 below next st and purl, slipping st above off needle at same time).
+• P1b - purl 1 in the row below (insert needle through the center of stitch 1 row 1 below the next stitch and purl, slipping stitch above off needle at the same time).

 Like!3